VideoFACT: Detecting Video Forgeries Using Attention, Scene Context, and Forensic Traces: Ablation Study

 We conducted multiple ablation experiments to validate the importance of various components in VideoFACT's architecture.
 We trained each of the network variants using the same settings as the proposed method and assessed their performance on VideoSham.
 A summary of our experiments is shown in Table \ref{table:ablation_evaluations}.

-\subheader{Influence of FFE} Removing FFE, we see the detection mAP drops from 0.691 to 0.646 and localization F1 from 0.258 to 0.209.
-This shows that the FFE is necessary to boost both performance and generalizability.

-\subheader{Influence of CFE} Without the CFE, every metric has a significant reduction.
-This shows that contextual information is crucial in the network getting a more comprehensive picture of the video forensic information.

-\subheader{Influence of the Transformer-Based Attention Module} In this model variant, we removed the entire Transformer-Based Attention Module.
-The joint embeddings were fed directly into the detector and the localizer networks.
-This variant resulted in a substantial performance drop across the board.
+The results show that each proposed components improve the performance of the model.
+By removing either FFE or CFE, every metric has a significant reduction.
+When removing the entire DSAM, the joint embeddings were fed directly into the detector and the localizer networks.
+This variant still resulted in a substantial performance drop across the board.
 The detection metrics suggest that this network only does slightly better than random guess.
-Therefore, this module is a critical part of VideoFACT.

-\subheader{Influence of the Transformer} We measure the importance of the Transformer itself by replacing it with six fully connected layers with ReLU as the activation function.
+We also measure the importance of the Transformer and Attention Squeeze in the DSAM.
+We first replace the Transformer encoders with six fully connected layers with ReLU as the activation function.
 In this scenario, the model performs at a level close to random guess.
 Therefore, this cements the necessity of the Transformer for our network.

-\subheader{Influence of the Attention Squeeze} In this scenario, we connect the output of the Transformer directly to the detector and localizer, bypassing the Attention Squeeze component.
-From Table \ref{table:ablation_evaluations}, we see that this variant underperforms in both detection and localization.
-Hence, the Attention Squeeze component is essential in boosting the model's generalizability.
-We also try using 1, 3 (proposed) and 10 attention maps.
+Besides, we also try removing Attention Squeeze and connect the output of the Transformer encoders directly to the detector and localizer.
+We see that this variant under-performs in both detection and localization.
+Finally, we try using 1, 3 (proposed) and 10 attention maps.
 Results show that using 3 attention maps yields the best performance.

-\subheader{Influence of different Feature Refinement approaches} Instead of the proposed approach, we concatenate all three sets of weighted spatially contextualized forensic embeddings.
+For Feature Refinement approaches, we also try concatenating all three sets of weighted spatially contextualized forensic embeddings, instead of proposed approach.
 Results show that both detection and localization performance drop significantly.
-Therefore, the proposed method is the optimal choice.
+Therefore, the proposed method is optimal.